 Obama told me that in all three of his main initiatives in the region — with Iran, with Israel and the Palestinians, with Syria — the odds of completing final treaties are less than fifty-fifty.
 “On the other hand,” he said, “in all three circumstances we may be able to push the boulder partway up the hill and maybe stabilize it so it doesn’t roll back on us.
 And all three are connected."Astonishing is President Obama's assessment that there's less than a 50% chance of success for the three sets of now separate negotiations about Iran, Israel and Syria respectively.
 Equally striking is his assertion that these three persistent problems are somehow interwoven.

 With respect to his expectation that the current negotiation with Iran would likely fail, President Obama is perhaps planning for an early diplomatic crisis.
 He might want this to coincide with the expected collapse of the bilateral peace talks between Israel and the Palestinian Authority.
-Specifically, President Obama seems to want the three issues of Iran, Israel and Syria to align in the short term -- and in any event, before newly elected USA Senators and Representatives take their seats in January 2015, after which Congress is likely to be more determined to block him.
+Specifically, President Obama seems to want the three issues of Iran, Israel and Syria to align in the short term -- and in any event, before newly elected USA Senators and Representatives take their seats in early January 2015, after which Congress might be more determined to block him.

-With references to "international peace" and also some empty threats to use force against Iran, President Obama would perhaps first posture dramatically, but then move quickly to exploit the perceived crisis in order to get Iran to solemnly agree to go no further than "threshold nuclear State," just like Japan.
+With references to "international peace" and also some empty threats to use force against Iran, President Obama might perhaps first posture dramatically, but then move quickly to exploit the perceived crisis in order to get Iran to solemnly agree to go no further than "threshold nuclear State," just like Japan.

 Shafting Israel in the cause of "international peace"?
 Sounds like something that would be wildly popular in the Muslim World and among left-liberals in the USA and globally.
 Though Gallup continues to show that Israel is the Mideast country that Americans view most favorably (72%), President Obama's gambit would have that angle of peace-loving plausibility likely to appeal to some USA independents.
 Such a "peace" policy would also help him continue his stubborn efforts to divide Jewish Americans from Jews in Israel.
 And, it might even win him a second Nobel Prize.

-In this same diplomatic constellation, President Obama might try to compel Israel to withdraw from the Golan Heights to buy Iran's consent to some sort of a peaceful outcome in Syria.
-If so, the measure would likely be proposed by the USA and agreed by the other countries currently negotiating with Iran.
+In this same diplomatic constellation, President Obama might perhaps try to compel Israel to withdraw from the Golan Heights to buy Iran's consent to some sort of a peaceful outcome in Syria.
+If so, the measure could be proposed by the USA and agreed by the other countries currently negotiating with Iran.
 These are collectively called the P5+1, i.e. the Permanent Members of the UN Security Council, plus Germany.